MArhamAA1422/b6-learning/react/design-pattern.md

 Display different components based on different conditions.

 ### Higher Order Components (HOCs) Pattern
 They help us reuse complex code logic across our application.
 We don’t need to create two separate components containing similar logic.
+For Example: `React.memo` (it only re-renders if the **props it receives** have changed)

 ### Provider Pattern
 The provider pattern shares data globally across the application between various components.
 Context API